Shellyhackinglab/pixelization-steps/README.md

 Using python beginner tool "Turtle"

 in main file
+---color-pixelization:
----color-pixelization: 1) Locate this program file and the image file you want it to be pixelized in the same directory.
+1) Locate this program file and the image file you want it to be pixelized in the same directory.
-                       2) customize line 11 sample.png to your file name
+2) Customize line 11, sample.png to your file name.
-                       3) customize line
+3) Customize line 30, select the stamp shape from ["turtle","circle","square"].
-                       4) customize line
+4) Customize line 36, specify the stamp size.
+5) Customize line 44 & 45, change the third argument of the "for statement" as you like.
+It specify the space between each stamps.
+Depending on the adjustment of step4 and step5, the resolution may change or the stamps may be covered, so we need to take it into consideration.
+6) run this program ---> $ python3 pixelization_app.py